braveulysses/broker-groovy-sign-in-sample/README.md

 browser.
 This endpoint will detect that you are not authenticated and redirect you to the configured authentication server.
 Upon successful authentication, you will be redirected back to the sample application.
 A message should indicate that you are authenticated.
+If you return to the `/protected` endpoint, it will detect that you are logged in, perform a GET on the SCIM `/Me` endpoint, and present the results.

 ## About this sample application